What equipment do I need to get started?

 Does Mann Lake sell bees?

-Mann Lake offers bees for our local area once a year, to be picked up at our offices in Hackensack Minnesota.
+Mann Lake offers bees seasonally, shipped or for pickup at one of our locations.
 We also have a network of Authorized Dealers, some of whom supply package bees.
 Suppliers of queens and packaged bees in the United States can be found by clicking here.
-It is best to make contact with your bee supplier during the early winter months to assure a place on the list.
-During some years, shortages occur and bees are supplied on a first come, first served basis.

 What is the difference between a groove top frame and a wedge top frame?

-Rite-Cell® Foundation is the plastic core foundation with the cell structure embedded into the plastic.
+Rite-Cell® foundation is the plastic core foundation with the cell structure embedded into the plastic.
 It requires no pinning or reinforcement of any kind and can be easily inserted into an assembled frame with grooved top and bottom bars.
-The cell structure is deeper than other cell embedded plastic foundations leading to less drone comb.
+The cell structure is deeper and has better acceptance rates than other brands.
 The cells of our foundation are more defined and textured, which we have found to be more appealing to the bees.
-The Duragilt foundation has a smooth center core, which is then coated with wax.
-The cell structure is in the wax only and not in the plastic.
-If the wax gets damaged or chewed down, the bees are not likely to draw out the smooth plastic core.
-Pure wax foundations require time-consuming reinforcement and are prone to wax moth damage and chew down by the bees.
+Pure beeswax foundations require time-consuming reinforcement and are prone to wax moth damage and chew down by the bees.
 With Rite-Cell®, if wax moths enter and damage your hive, one would only need to scrape off the damage and reinsert the frames into the hive.

 What are the different grades of wood for hive bodies and supers?

-Commercial – This is the most common grade requested by our customers and what is used in all of our kits.
-This grade is functionally sound with an allowance for small visual defects.
-Tight knots are permitted.
+Commercial - This is the most common grade requested by our customers and what is used in all of our kits.
+This grade is functionally sound with an allowance for tight solid knots, small pitch pockets and small tight cracks.
+Imperfections that interfere with the structure and functionality of the box are not accepted.

 What can be used as smoker fuel?

-Today, the easiest way to go is Smoker Fuel from Mann Lake (HD-550).
+Today, the easiest way to go is our Smoker Fuel.
 This great product is inexpensive and extremely easy to use.
-Made of raw, short cotton fibers and cottonseed husk, it is available in 1/2 pound packages and is easily started.
+Made of raw, short cotton fibers and cottonseed husk, it is available in ½ pound packages and is easily started.

-The Mann Lake KwikStart Smoker Pellets (HD-554) are simple to use by lighting with a flame, blow it out and watch the smoke roll (if using to start your other smoker fuel, leave the flame going for fast fire starting action)!
+Our KwikStart Smoker Pellets are simple to use by lighting with a flame, blow it out and watch the smoke roll (if using to start your other smoker fuel, leave the flame going for fast fire starting action)!
 These can be used alone for checking a hive or two, or used as a starter for any other smoker fuel.
 Takes the work out of starting your smoker!

 How do I mix sugar syrup?